Costello1329/cpp-interns-2020/homework/hw2_bigint/readme.md

 + **Important**: Don't forget to mark methods as const, where applicable.
 + **Important**: You are not allowed to include anything other than `<iostream>`, `<vector>` and `<string>`
 + It is prohibited to use `using` keyword.
-+ *Advice*: we suggest you to rewatch the lectures and seminars on classes (straigth from the begging of the topic!).
++ *Advice*: we suggest you to rewatch the lectures and seminars on classes (straight from the begging of the topic!).

 #### Partial points for the solution:
 The task is divided into 4 blocks: